Cardinal Carter Academy for the Arts: Band

 The Band Department is organized into the following ensembles: Junior Concert Band, which plays repertoire at the 200-300 level, Intermediate Concert Band, which plays repertoire at the 300-400 level, and Wind Symphony, which plays repertoire at the 400-500 level.

 The Band Department regularly participates in the Ontario Band Association Concert Band Festival.
 The Wind Symphony performed at the Festival at Carnegie Hall in 2014.

 Vocal

 In all vocal music courses, students study theory, history, listening, dictation, ear training, sight singing/solfège and prepare for performance of choral repertoire, vocalises, and solos.
 Senior students plan and perform their own solo recitals.

 Vocalists make up the choir for school Mass.

-Students participate in the school's annual Christmas and spring music concerts as well as the annual Festival of Nine Lessons and Carols, held at various churches in the Greater Toronto Area.
+Students participate in the school's annual Christmas and spring music concerts as well as the sadly no longer annual Festival of Nine Lessons and Carols, held at various churches in the Greater Toronto Area.
 The Vocal Program has achieved a number of first-place finishes (platinum awards) at the Kiwanis festivals.
 Students have performed the Duruflé Requiem with the Brampton Symphony Orchestra, sacred concerts with Elmer Iseler Singers, and several performances of the Missa Gaia.